rvbonfimm/econdos-jobtest/README.md

 # econdos-jobtest
-A simple test for a job interview
+A test for a job interview

 This one contains 19 test cases for all the algorithms requested.
 You can run this by typing: